Update to our Online eConsultation Service

 Please do not worry!
 If you are due your 2nd Pfizer vaccination or 2nd Oxford AstraZeneca vaccination, and you were unable to attend the dates we had offered, please contact either the National Booking Service online or by dialling 119, who will assist you in getting an appointment at one of the Mass Vaccination sites.

 If this is not successful, please contact the CCG Vaccination Support Service by calling 01752 398836, or by emailing firstname.lastname@example.org

-Please CLICK HERE to open the Coleridge Medical Centre leaflet for more information (such as locations, side effects, and what to do if you experience a reaction to the vaccine).
+Please CLICK HERE to open the Coleridge Medical Centre leaflet for more information on the 2nd vaccincations taking place (such as locations, side effects, and what to do if you experience a reaction to the vaccine).

 If you are asked to provide your NHS number when making an appointment, and you do not know your NHS number, you can find it by accessing this service: https://www.nhs.uk/nhs-services/online-services/find-nhs-number/

 COVID-19 Vaccination Status

 From 17 May 2021, people in England who have been fully vaccinated against COVID-19 can demonstrate their vaccination status for international travel.
 A full course is currently two doses of any approved vaccine.
 Vaccine status will be available from:

 the NHS App which you can download from app stores

 It may take more than a week for your identity to be checked and verified so you can use this service.